conal/Collaboration/readme.md

 To help you get started, I've collected some suggestions about [Learning Agda](learning-agda.md).
 I'm also open to using other proof assistants *in combination with* Agda for the sake of comparison.

-If you're familiar with my work or you've listened to the interviews linked above, you'll know that I prefer denotational to operational perspectives.
-I am eager, however, to compare the two styles honestly and substantively; so I'm quite interested in side-by-side comparisons on that dimension as well, with shared specification and evaluation criteria.

 For mentoring, a typical getting started path looks something like the following:

 *   Install Agda.